-- Residential (both single-family and multi-family residences); and - Non-Residential (further divided into): - Agricultural (electricity demands for food production including water pumping);
+- Residential (both single-family and multi-family residences); and - Non-Residential (further divided into): - Agricultural (electricity demands for food production including water pumping); - Commercial (small business, office buildings and non-energy intensive uses); - o Industrial (includes energy-intensive applications, such as manufacturing); - Street lighting (electricity usage that promotes public safety and always on low-energy); and

-- Commercial (small business, office buildings and non-energy intensive uses); - o Industrial (includes energy-intensive applications, such as manufacturing); - $\circ$ $\;$ Street lighting (electricity usage that promotes public safety and always on low-energy); and - Other.
+Other.

 There is a wide spectrum of differences among the customers within the classifications identified above.
-In the context of customer choice, grouping like-minded customers may be a more useful tool to understanding the reasons behind customer participation in various options available to them.
-Considering customers both demographically and psychographically will yield different results.
-Using data analytics, energy providers can apply the information gathered to deliver timely and interactive communications and drive desired outcomes.
+In the context of customer choice, grouping like-minded customers may be a more useful tool to understand the reasons behind customer participation in various options available to them.
+Considering customer profiles will yield different results.